Rhodes Food Tour – Best Local Food & Restaurants

 1. Pitaroudia (Chickpea Fritters)

-If there is one dish that is unmistakably, proudly Rhodian, it is pitaroudia.
-These golden, crispy chickpea fritters are found nowhere else in Greece with quite the same technique or reverence, and locals will judge you quietly but firmly if you leave the island without eating them.
-Made from soaked and partially crushed chickpeas blended with onion, tomato, fresh herbs like spearmint, and a whisper of cumin before being fried in local olive oil, pitaroudia are simultaneously humble and revelatory.
-The exterior shatters crisply when you bite into it, while the interior remains dense, earthy, and fragrant.
-They are served as a meze alongside cold local beer or a glass of crisp white wine, usually with a dollop of tzatziki or fresh lemon wedges on the side.
-Find them at almost any traditional kafeneion or taverna, but the ones made fresh to order rather than sitting under a heat lamp are worth seeking out specifically.
+Pitaroudia are the thing to eat in Rhodes.
+Full stop.
+These golden chickpea fritters exist nowhere else in Greece with quite this technique or this level of local pride, and if you leave the island without trying them, locals will silently judge you — and honestly, they’d be right to.
+Soaked chickpeas get partially crushed and blended with onion, tomato, fresh spearmint, and a whisper of cumin before hitting hot local olive oil.
+The exterior shatters when you bite in.
+The interior stays dense, earthy, fragrant.
+They’re served as meze alongside cold beer or a glass of crisp white wine, usually with tzatziki or lemon wedges alongside.
+You’ll find them at almost any traditional kafeneion or taverna throughout the island — but hunt down the ones made fresh to order.
+The ones sitting under a heat lamp taste like a completely different, inferior food.

 2. Makaronia me Loukanika (Pasta with Local Sausage)